 We celebrate the government’s commitment to implement this initiative as agreed and are anxiously awaiting the announcement by COCOBOD on the farm gate price for cocoa in the 2020/2021 cocoa season.

-The Ghana Civil-society Cocoa Platform (GCCP) is an independent campaign and advocacy platform for civil society actors in the cocoa sector – comprising of Civil Society Organizations, Non-governmental Organizations, Community-based Organizations, Farmer-based Organizations, Farmer Associations, Media and interested individuals.
+The Ghana Civil-society Cocoa Platform (GCCP) is an independent campaign and advocacy platform for civil society actors in the cocoa sector – comprising Civil Society Organizations, Non-governmental Organizations, Community-based Organizations, Farmer-based Organizations, Farmer Associations, Media and interested individuals.

 The main aim of the platform is to advocate and influence cocoa sector policies and programmes.
-GCCP is currently being hosted by SEND Ghana, with membership across the country, especially in cocoa-growing areas.
+GCCP is currently hosted by SEND Ghana, with membership across the country, especially in cocoa-growing areas.